North Texas gets revenge in NIT championship game

 Then it was up to the nation’s top scoring defense to hold on to it.

-Perry said winning the tournament and picking up another MVP trophy provided some validation after there were some critics of his being named league player of the year during the regular season.
+Perry said winning the tournament and picking up another MVP trophy provided some validation after there were some critics of his being named Conference USA player of the year during the regular season.

 It was the fourth time the teams met this season.
 North Texas won the two regular-season meetings, but UAB eliminated the Mean Green from the Conference USA tournament and ended their hopes of playing in the NCAA Tournament.